-Through your Chapter 13 repayment plan, you will only pay $10,000 (instead of the $15,000 balance) to your car lender and own the car free and clear at the completion of the plan.
-As an added benefit, you may be able to reduce your interest rate on the new reduced balance as well.
-The interest rate will be set by the bankruptcy court and will depend on which district you live in, but will usually be lower than your note rate.
+As an added benefit, you might be able to reduce your interest rate on the reduced balance.
+The bankruptcy court sets the interest rate and, depending on which district you live in, the rate will usually be lower than the original note rate.

-This rule only applies if you are trying to cram down a car loan.
-It requires that you must have purchased the vehicle and taken out the loan at least 910 days (approximately 2 ½ years) prior to filing the bankruptcy.
-So you cannot use a cramdown on cars you recently bought.
-There is an exception to this rule if you bought the car for your business.
+This rule requires you must have purchased the vehicle and taken out the loan at least 910 days (approximately two and a half years) before filing the bankruptcy.
+So you cannot use a cramdown on a car you recently bought.
+An exception exists if you purchased the vehicle for your business.

-(To learn more about cramdowns on real estate loans, see Reduce Investment or Rental Property Debt With a Bankruptcy Cramdown.)
+You can learn more about cramdowns on real estate loans in Reduce Investment or Rental Property Debt With a Bankruptcy Cramdown.